Coca-Cola: The Future Room Exhibition

 What is Coca-Cola’s Rush Hour Cinema?

-It is an ambient activation in Bogotá that turns rush hour traffic into a drive-in style cinema experience, using a large screen for video and car radios for audio.
+It is an ambient activation in Bogotá that turns rush hour traffic into a drive-in style cinema.
+Drivers watch a large roadside screen while the audio plays through their car radios.

 Why does a traffic jam make sense as a media channel?